 Tucson Cello Congress

 The Tucson Cello Congress annually unites 100 cellists of all ages and experience levels from across the southwest.
-This event is hosted by the University of Arizona and American String Teacher’s Association and features outstanding guest artists, cello ensemble rehearsals, masterclasses, and a young artist competition.
-This year’s congress will be held at the University of Arizona School of Music on Saturday, December 7, 2024.
+This year’s theme centers around the concept of PLAY!: Finding Joy Through Creating Sound.
+This event is hosted by the University of Arizona and American String Teacher’s Association and features outstanding guest artists, cello ensemble rehearsals, masterclasses, premieres of new works, and a young artist competition.
+This year’s Cello Congress will feature the award-winning and incredibly inspiring cellist/educator Scott Krijnen.
+The event will be held at the University of Arizona School of Music on Saturday, January 17, 2026.
+Registration will close at 8:00 AM on Friday, January 16, 2026.

 Schedule